zurutech/gans-from-theory-to-production/README.md

 With our accrued experience with GANs, we would like to guide you through the required steps to go from theory to production with this revolutionary technology.

-Starting from the very basic of what a GAN is, passing trough TensorFlow implementation, using the most cutting edge APIs available in the framework, and finally, production-ready serving at scale using Google Cloud ML Engine.
+Starting from the very basic of what a GAN is, passing trough TensorFlow implementation, using the most cutting edge APIs available in the framework, and finally, production-ready serving at scale using Google Cloud Functions.

 This is the [ZURU Tech](https://zuru.tech/) way of making GANs: enjoy it.